 I.B.3.
-Understanding the underlying mechanisms of DED and translation to effective therapies.
+Understanding the Underlying Mechanisms of DED

 According to the British National Formulary (BNF), there are over 50 dry eye preparations in the UK alone, in addition to a variety of goggles, humidifiers, and other devices that deliver heat or massage to the lids.
 Despite the wide range of treatments available, an online survey conducted in March 2011 by Harris Interactive (commissioned by Allergan) found that of the respondents with symptoms of dry eye, 69% had not seen an eye care professional, and of those who did, 22% did not experience relief of symptoms with treatment.
 As a potential contributing factor, many available treatments contain preservatives such as benzalkonium chloride (BAK or BAC, which has well-established toxic effects on the ocular surface) and disodium EDTA (a known irritant with potential epithelial toxicity).
 Moreover, most available treatments overlook the underlying pathology involving corneal nerves, which are increasingly being recognized as key players in the pathology of postoperative dry eye and visual aberrations.
 As they are a major basis of symptoms (and DED is primarily a symptom-driven disease), corneal nerves need to be specifically studied.
 A greater understanding of nerve alterations in DED is an unmet need.
-There also is a great need for innovative therapeutic strategies that target the underlying biomechanics of DED; investigations of the ocular surface functions of lubricin, a proteoglycan and boundary lubricant, are exemplary in this regard, and represent a promising translational approach.